fsoubes/FilterRank/doc/rank_filters2.md

 ### Median filter

 A comparative benchmark for our own median filter against the median filter from ImageJ has been done with a set of 21 images between seven different resolution :  180x144, 360x288, 540x432, 720x576, 900x720, 1080x864, and 1440x1152.
 Each set of 3 images have the same resolution but are of a different type, either 8-bit ,16-bit or float32 (or 32-bit for ImageJ).
 Additionally a benchmark analysis has also been done on the attempted implementation of the Huang algorithm only for 8-bit images.
-The benchmark results is represented down below :
+The benchmark results is represented on the Fig 10.
+11. and 12 down below :

 ![](https://github.com/fsoubes/FilterRank/blob/master/images/MedianPerso_Rplot.png)
 #### Fig. 10 Execution time benchmark analysis for the implemented median algorithm for a kernel of size 5x5.